-&lt;sup>9 Internal early warning which provides a buffer to allow for any necessary countermeasures to be invoked prior to breaching risk appetite.
+9 Internal early warning which provides a buffer to allow for countermeasures to be invoked prior to breaching risk appetite.

-&lt;sup>10 DBİGB Group is out of scope of PRA's formal leverage regime and monitors its leverage ratio against risk appetite and PRA quidance.
+10 DBIGB Group is out of scope of PRA's formal Leverage Regime and monitors its Leverage Ratio against Board Risk Appetite and PRA guidance.